 This book validates the phenomenon of returning early from a mission as a legitimate issue that needs and deserves attention.
 It is exactly the book I would want to read if I were an early-returning missionary.
 Written with compassion and understanding, it provides beautiful counsel whether you are boarding an airplane to take that long flight home or you have been home for years.

 The heart of "Early Homecoming" is poignant testimony of the love and concern of our Heavenly Father and his son for each person and the place of trials, faith and repentance in their plan.
 These overarching themes make this book universally applicable and uplifting regardless of the reader's mission experiences or lack thereof.
 While not everyone serves a mission, every person experiences unexpected trials and disappointments.
 Everyone has wronged and been wronged, and all must learn how to repent, forgive and move forward.

 Kristen Reber is the podcast host of Early Homecoming: Insights from Missionaries Who Returned Early and the author of Early Homecoming: A Resource for Early-Returned Missionaries, Their Church Leaders, and Family.
-She worked as the operations manager of Latter-day Saint Publishing and Media Association (LDSPMA) for three years.
+She graduated from Brigham Young University in 2014 with a bachelor’s degree in English and a minor in Editing, and another minor in Psychology.
+Kristen worked as the operations manager of Latter-day Saint Publishing and Media Association (LDSPMA) for several years before becoming their associate director of education.
 She is also a devoted Latter-day Saint, wife, mother, and friend.
 You can often find Kristen reading, writing, playing her harp, or traveling with her family.